-Sales process automation (SPA) involves the use of software to streamline and automate repetitive sales tasks.
+Sales process automation (SPA) involves using software to streamline and automate repetitive sales tasks.
 Sales process automation is designed to make sales teams more productive, improve the buyer experience, and drive revenue.

-Modern SPA works by capturing data about prospects and customers throughout their buying journey, including contact information, behaviour and engagement history, interests, location, and firmographic data, in a centralised database.
+Modern SPA captures data about prospects and customers throughout their buying journey, including contact information, behaviour and engagement history, interests, location, and firmographic data, in a centralised database.
 This database is known as a customer relationship management (CRM) system.